Amir Omar: City Council Race in 2013

 On November 14, 2012, just days after Richardson voters approved a change in the city charter to elect the mayor directly, Omar announced his intention to run for mayor.
 Unlike other council members, Omar was forced to make a decision, because Place 7, the place that he held since 2009, was being converted to the mayor's place by the charter change approved by Richardson voters on November 6, 2012.
 Rather than run for a different place, Omar decided to run for his current place, but this time as mayor.

 On May 11, 2013, Amir Omar lost the race for Place 7 (Mayor) to fellow Councilmember Laura Maczka by a 10,167 to 4,172 vote (70.90% to 29.10%).

 Council Assignments

 Omar is the Council liaison to the Environmental Advisory Commission.

 Omar is the Council liaison to the Retail Committee.

 Omar is on the Methodist Richardson Medical Center Foundation board.

 Accomplishments

 As the Council liaison to the Environmental Advisory Commission, in 2010, Omar championed the "Tree The Town" initiative, a program in which upwards of 50,000 trees would be planted in Richardson over the next ten years.

 In May 2012, Omar was selected by the non-profit One Man Dallas as "the man aged 24-44 who represents the best of DFW community engagement."

-Education

-Omar received a B.A. in Industrial Distribution from Texas A&M University in 1996.